Main page content

 Sec.
 3 Authority and Applicability

 Authority is provided by Rule 20101 and Rule 20205 of the Board of Regents’ Rules and Regulations.
 This policy applies to all employees of U.T.
-System Administration, with the exception of the Chancellor, who for purposes of entertainment expenses is guided by Rule 20205 of the Board of Regents’ Rules and Regulations, Expenditures for Travel and Entertainment by Chief Administrators and for the Maintenance of University Residences.
+System Administration, with the exception of the Chancellor, who for purposes of entertainment expenses is guided by Rule 20205 of the Board of Regents’ Rules and Regulations, Expenditures for Travel and Entertainment by Chief Administrators.

 Sec.
 4 Policy on Entertainment Expenses